 Video games may incorporate literature in various ways.
 The most evident example is an adaptation of classic literary work, such as "Ballads and Romances" published by Adam Mickiewicz as a volume of poetry in 1822, and released as a video game 200 years later by Astrolabe Stories.
 Another example of use of video games in literature studies is in-game literary work, an example of which are poems and songs in "The Witcher".
 Games may also incorporate strong narrative elements (Dondlinger, 2007) suitable for literary analysis, such as "The Last of Us", in which players may explore the themes of loss, parental love, difficult moral choices (who will die and who will not).
 Last but not least, video games may provide an interactive storytelling experience - an in-game performance may enhance students' engagement with the literature.
-The game based on literature may inspire players to "experience" what characters are dealing with - such as with the games from the "Metro" series.
+The game based on literature may inspire players to deepen the presented world and provide relatable narration allowing players to "experience" what characters are dealing with - such as with the games from the "Metro" series.